 Cannabis can help reduce drug cravings and anxiety in patients undergoing addiction recovery.
-Studies have found great success in patients recovering from heroin, among other drugs, and even alcohol addiction (20).
+Studies have found great success in patients recovering from heroin, other drugs, and alcohol addiction (20).

 May Help Suppress Muscle Spasms

 Cannabis can help suppress muscle spasms.
 A study was explicitly conducted on Muscle Dystrophy patients and found that cannabis reduced muscle spasms in 75 percent of participants.
-One study of 276 people found that CBD reduced muscle spasms in 75% of MS patients who were experiencing muscle spasticity that was resistant to medications (22).
+One study of 276 people found that CBD reduced muscle spasms in 75% of MS patients experiencing muscle spasticity resistant to medications (22).